teaching-genomics/pavia2024/docs/kreeq.md

 kreeq validate -f input.[fasta|fastq][.gz] -r reads1.fastq[.gz] reads2.fastq[.gz] [...] [-k 21]
 ```

 It accepts multiple read files as input, separated by space.
-To check out all options and flags use `kreeq -h`.
+To check out all options and flags use:

+`kreeq -h`

 You can test some typical usage with the files in the `testFiles` folder, e.g.: